Sank6/Discord-Bot-List/README.md

 # Copying

 No problem, just check the [`LICENSE.md`](https://github.com/Ankrad/discordbotlist/blob/master/LICENSE.md) before you forking it.
-Also, I wouldn't mind you referencing this page when you use it.
+Check the [wiki](https://github.com/Ankrad/Discord-Bot-List/wiki) for a setup guide